Invited talk · RoboARCH @ ICRA 2026 · Vienna · 5 June 2026

 C

-hybrid sequence search class-indexed archives VAMP / FCIT* edge validation (Kavraki) JAX/XLA driver
+hybrid sequence search class-indexed archives VAMP / FCIT* edge validation on OMPL (Kavraki) JAX/XLA driver

 E